Trump says he will visit China ‘early next year’

 He declined to answer a question on whether he would sacrifice US support for Taiwan as part of an agreement with Xi.

+The Chinese military regularly sends fighter jets and warships into the skies and waters off Taiwan and has staged major military exercises in the area in recent years.

+The US, like most countries in the world, does not recognise Taiwan as a country, but remains the most important international backer of the flourishing democracy and technology hub.

-Under US law, the United States is required to provide Taiwan weapons for its self-defence, but Washington has been deliberately ambiguous on whether it would use force to defend the flourishing democracy and technology hub.
+Under US law, Washington is required to provide Taiwan weapons for its self-defence but has often been ambiguous on whether it would use force to defend Taiwan.

+Trump’s predecessor Joe Biden repeatedly suggested he would order the US military to intervene if China moved on Taiwan.

+Earlier this month, Taiwan’s President William Lai Ching-te pledged to build a dome-like air defence system to guard against “hostile threats” and increased defence spending.